ijackson/rfcs/text/0000-command-overhaul.md

     }
 ```

-The new trait impl would have to be in the 2021 edition and that really means that the `ok` method has to as well.
+The new trait impl would probably have to be in the 2021 edition (since it's a very common type and this would perhaps be an inference break) and that really means that the `ok` method has to as well.

 ## Drawbacks

 It is unusual to have an `Error` which might represent some kind of success code.
 However, this is appropriate: sometimes a program is expected to give a particular nonzero exit status and unexpectedly exits 0; in which case being able to use the `ExitStatus` as an error directly is convenient.

-One obvious alternative would be to introduce a new `ExitStatusError` type which would be a newtype for `ExitStatus` (maybe only for nonzero ones).

 ## Rationale and alternatives

 The `ok` method for converting `ExitStatus` into a `Result` is obviously convenient.

 If you have determined that things are wrong you can `fehler::throw!` (or `return Err()`) an `ExitStatus` directly.

+One obvious alternative to having `ExitStatus` be an error itself would be to introduce a new `ExitStatusError` type which would be a newtype for `ExitStatus` (maybe only for nonzero ones).

 ## Prior art